The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

-The outcome of the trigonal construction is a degree $4$ harmonic morphism $p:P\to K$ with the property that the fibers of $p$ do not have degree profiles $(4)$ or $(2,2)$.
-We observe that, in the algebraic setting, an identical restriction is imposed on the \emph{ramification} profile of the degree four map.
+We note that the type of a point $x\in K$ is the number of its preimages in $G$, and that a half-edge may be rooted at a vertex of equal or lower type.
+There are thus six possible pairings of a half-edge and a vertex, and the local structure of the tower and the degree four map are shown on Figure~\ref{tab:trigonal_construction}.
+We also observe that the degree $4$ harmonic morphism $p:P\to K$ has the property that the fibers of $p$ cannot have degree profiles $(4)$ or $(2,2)$.
+Note that, in the algebraic setting, an identical restriction is imposed on the \emph{ramification} profile of the degree four map.
 We give a corresponding definition:

 \begin{definition} A degree $4$ harmonic morphism $p:P\to K$ is called \emph{generic} if every point $x\in K$ has a preimage in $P$ at which the local degree of $p$ is equal to one.
-Given a generic $p:P\to K$, a point $x$ of $K$ is said to be of \emph{type A, B, or C} if the degree profile of the fiber is $(1,1,1,1)$, $(2,1,1)$, or $(3,1)$, respectively.
+Given a generic $p:P\to K$, a point $x$ of $K$ is said to be of \emph{type I, II, or III} if the degree profile of the fiber is $(3,1)$, $(2,1,1)$, or $(1,1,1,1)$, respectively.

 \end{definition}